osita-sunday-nnyigide/Pras_Server/Pras_Server_C++/README.md

-Protein Repair and Analysis (PRAS) Server is a library to repair PDB or mmCIF structures, add missing heavy atoms and hydrogen atoms and assign secondary structures by amide-amide interactions of the backbone
+Protein Repair and Analysis (PRAS) Server is a tool to repair PDB or mmCIF structures, add missing heavy atoms and hydrogen atoms and assign secondary structures by amide-amide interactions of the backbone

 The program was originally written in python programming language.
 Comments are not provided in the C++ source code because it follows the logic of the python source code where extensive comments are provided